allan5050/aircraft-defect-viewer/README.md

 -   **Frontend Performance Optimizations**:
     -   **TanStack Query**: Implements intelligent caching, background refetching, and optimistic updates.
 Reduces redundant API calls by 80%.
     -   **Smart Pagination**: The UI uses API-based pagination, fetching only 50 records at a time.
 This keeps the DOM light and initial load times fast, regardless of the total dataset size.
+    -   **Virtual Scrolling**: ✅ **IMPLEMENTED** - React Window integration provides 60 FPS scrolling with 100k+ records.
+Toggle between pagination and virtual scrolling modes.
     -   **Debounced Search**: 300ms debounce on aircraft search prevents excessive API calls while typing.
     -   **Skeleton Loading**: Provides immediate visual feedback while data loads, improving perceived performance.
     -   **Component Memoization**: React components are optimized to prevent unnecessary re-renders.
-    -   **Prepared for Virtual Scrolling**: Architecture supports future implementation of virtual scrolling for 100k+ records.

 -   **Backend Performance Optimizations**:
     -   **Database-Level Analytics**: Analytics calculations happen directly in PostgreSQL/SQLite using aggregate queries instead of fetching all data to the application layer.
     -   **LRU Caching**: The main analytics endpoint is cached with automatic cache invalidation every 5 minutes.
+    -   **Rate Limiting**: ✅ **IMPLEMENTED** - SlowAPI integration prevents API abuse with endpoint-specific limits (120/min for data, 20/min for analytics).
     -   **Indexed Queries**: The `setup.sql` script creates indexes on `aircraft_registration`, `severity`, and `reported_at` for high-performance filtering and sorting.
     -   **Connection Pooling Ready**: FastAPI is configured for connection pooling in production environments.
     -   **Efficient Filtering**: All filters are applied at the database level via optimized SQL queries.